cfengine/documentation/manuals/design-center/enterprise-sketch-flow.markdown

 `tools/cf-sketch/constdata.conf` file that contains out-of-the-box validations and other definitions.
-See the reference documentation for the [sketch structure](reference-design-center-sketch-structure.html) for a complete list of requirements for a sketch to work wellwith the GUI.
+See the reference documentation for the [sketch structure](reference-design-center-sketch-structure.html) for a complete list of requirements for a sketch to work well with the GUI.

 ### /opt/cfengine/userworkdir/$(user)/masterfiles